 Join us in Learning in the Making: LIVE!
-This will be a two part series with special guest educators from the Lawrence Hall of Science!
+This is a two part series with special guest educators from the Lawrence Hall of Science, Cassia and Reyna!

 Join the fun as we explore shapes in nature!
 What shapes do animals use to build their outdoor shelters?
 Where do they build their shelters?
 Design a shelter to keep your stuffed animal safe and cozy using newspaper dowels.
 Have fun creating and innovating with this engineering design challenge.
 Build, test, and try it again!

-Part Two on May 13: Design It, Build It with Newspaper Dowels
+Part 2: Design It, Build It with Newspaper Dowels

 After exploring shapes in nature to build a shelter, we will continue using newspaper dowels to explore strength and stability while building structures.
 Is a single piece of paper strong enough to hold up a water bottle?
 Which shapes provide the most strength and stability in different structures?
 Join us next week to explore these ideas—using newspaper, tape, and your creativity!
 Have fun with principles of engineering, physics, and geometry as you design and build sturdy structures and other cool creations.

-Catch Part 2 of our Shapes in Nature livestream on May 13 at 1:00 PM PST (or watch the video below afterwards).
+Watch Part 2 of our Shapes in Nature series below.
 Make sure you bring some paper, tape, and your own toy or animal!

 - Newspaper (other options: paper, magazines or catalogs)